electricbookworks/electric-book/samples/text/04-01-links-buttons.md

 {:.button}

 {% raw %}
 Again, the print version should have a way to deal with these.
 Alternatively, the book author can hide buttons in the print version.
 For instance, themes may support adding a `.non-printing` class to the element.
-Or the author can use Liquid control-flow tags, like `{% if site.output == "print" %}`, to control whether and how buttons appear in print.
+Or the author can use Liquid control-flow tags, like `{% if site.output == "print-pdf" %}`, to control whether and how buttons appear in print.
 {% endraw %}